MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

    > [!div class="mx-imgBorder"]
    > ![Relate results to Customer data pane](media/intelligence-screen4-relatetocustomer.png "Relate results to Customer data pane")

 1. You'll see the **Workflow Saved** screen with details about the workflow.
-   - If you just configured a workflow for an Azure Machine Learning Pipeline, Audience Insights will **attach** the workspace that houses the pipeline.
-Attach allow the Audience Insights application will be provided with a **Contributor** Azure Role to the workspace.
+   If you configured a workflow for an Azure Machine Learning pipeline, audience insights will attach to the workspace that contains the pipeline.
+Audience insights will get a **Contributor** role on the Azure workspace.

 1. Select **Done**.

-1. You may now run the workflow from the **Custom Models** page.
+1. You can now run the workflow from the **Custom Models** page.

 ## Edit a workflow